-Miracles are evidences of the existence of some other-worldly being.
-We modern readers of the gospel stories view the miracle birth of Jesus as God at work proving that Jesus is special.
+Miracles are evidence of the existence of some other-worldly being.
+We modern readers of the gospel stories view the miracle birth of Jesus as God at work, proving that Jesus is special.
 For ancient people, this was only part of the story.
-What ancient people would have understood (that we gloss over), is that a miraculous birth meant that Jesus was given his God-ness by another God-being.1 In the Gospel books it was the Holy Spirit who brought divinity down from heaven to Earth and into Jesus.
+What ancient people would have understood (that we gloss over) is that a miraculous birth meant that Jesus was given his God-ness by another God-being.1 In the Gospel books, it was the Holy Spirit who brought divinity down from heaven to Earth and into Jesus.
 The idea of Godhood being passed down was a very well known pagan concept.

 Alexander the Great was said to be the result of his mother being impregnated by one of Zeus’ thunderbolts.2 Several Greek demigods were said to have been the result of a conception between Zeus and a woman; Hercules, Dionysus, and Perseus most notably.
-The famous Greek philosopher Plato was said to be born of a virgin and the god Apollo.3 Romulus the founder and first king of Rome was said to be birthed from a virgin conceived with the god Mars.4 The first Roman emperor Augustus (62BC-14AD), was the son of the God Apollo, conceived by a holy-snake.5 As you can see, in the first century mind, Jesus was just one of many men said to be of divine origin by miraculous birth.
+The famous Greek philosopher Plato was said to be born of a virgin and the god Apollo.3 Romulus, the founder and first king of Rome, was said to be birthed from a virgin conceived with the god Mars.4 The first Roman emperor Augustus (62BC-14AD), was the son of the God Apollo, conceived by a holy-snake.5 As you can see, in the first-century mind, Jesus was just one of many men said to be of divine origin by a miraculous birth.

 Jesus from a Virgin

 A virgin birth, or a conception between a god and a woman, was a commonly understood and accepted concept in ancient times.
 Because the two Gospel accounts claim this very same thing about Jesus that many other pagan religions claimed, the Church at times needed to respond to scrutiny.
 Here is a third-century Christian church father, Origen, writing about Jesus’ divine birth and how it is so similar to all the other divine births: